Brush Fire Ignites Near Pinyon Pines, Mandatory Evacuations in Place

-A wildfire has burned at least 150 acres near Pinyon Pines, prompting the closure of State Route 74 Sunday and mandatory evacuations for Pinyon Crest.
+A wildfire has burned at least 225 acres near Pinyon Pines, prompting the closure of State Route 74 Sunday and mandatory evacuations for Pinyon Crest.
+An evacuation warning is also in place for Pinyon and Alpine Village, according to authorities.

 Flames were reported about 11:05 a.m. west of the Pinyon Flat campground in the Santa Rosa and San Jacinto Mountains National Monument, according to the California Highway Patrol.
 U.S. Forest Service and Riverside County firefighters were responding to the fire, which was spreading at a moderate rate and jumped State Route 74 in a northeasterly direction, fire officials said.